Maxillary hypoplasia: Pathophysiology

 Abnormal development of the bones of the upper face which is usually a secondary effect of a different developmental abnormality.
 When associated with cleft lip and palate, the abnormal development can be due to deficiency in the ability to grow because of the cleft lip or palate.
 The underdevelopment can also be caused by scarring from surgical repair of a cleft lip or palate.

 Diagnosis

-Diagnosed mainly on visual inspection.
+The diagnosis of maxillary hypoplasia is made mainly on visual inspection.
 The cheekbones and nose appear flat with thin lips and the lower jaw appears to be protruding even though it is normal in size.
-Computed tomography scan CT scan can be performed to compare the size of the Maxilla and Mandible.
-Computed tomography scan.
+Computed tomography (CT) scan can be performed to compare the size of the maxilla and mandible.